-The annual base salaries of our named executive officers are generally determined, approved and reviewed periodically by our compensation committee in order to compensate our named executive officers for the satisfactory performance of duties to our company.
+The annual base salaries of our named executive officers are generally determined, approved and reviewed periodically by our compensation committee and board of directors, based on the recommendation of the compensation committee, to compensate our named executive officers for the satisfactory performance of duties to Repare.
 Annual base salaries are intended to provide a fixed component of compensation to our named executive officers, reflecting their skill sets, experience, roles and responsibilities.
-Base salaries for our named executive officers have generally been set at levels deemed necessary to attract and retain individuals with superior talent.
+Base salaries for our named executive officers generally have been positioned at the market median level to attract and retain individuals with superior executive talent.
+Individual pay levels may be above or below the market median based on the experience the individual brings to the table, including their scope of position and performance, and considering internal pay equity.

-The following table sets forth the annual base salaries for each of our named executive officers for the periods presented.
+The following table sets forth the annual base salaries for each of our named executive officers for the periods presented:

-2020 Base Salary 2021 Base Salary

-Name (\$) (\$)

-Lloyd M. Segal (1) 550,000 572,000

-Maria Koehler, M.D., Ph.D.(2) 415,000 440,000

-Michael Zinda, Ph.D.(3) 415,000 430,000
+Name 2020 Base Salary (\$) 2021 Base Salary (\$)(1) % Change from 2020 2022 Base Salary (\$)(2) % Change from 2021 Lloyd M. Segal 550,000 572,000 4% 592,000 3% Steve Forte 395,000 410,000 4% 424,400 4% Maria Koehler, M.D., Ph.D.
+415,000 440,000 6% 474,600 8% Michael Zinda, Ph.D.
+415.000 430,000 4% 445.100 4%